dbekaert/StaMPS/README.md

 The package incorporates persistent scatterer and small baseline methods plus an option to combine both approaches.

-Andy Hooper
+Andy Hooper,
-COMET
+COMET,
-School of Earth and Environment
+School of Earth and Environment,
-University of Leeds
+University of Leeds,
-Leeds LS2 9JT
+Leeds, LS2 9JT